sarvex/jina-now/README.md

 <br>
 One command to host them all.
-Bring your search case into the cloud in minutes. <a href="https://10sw1tcpld4.typeform.com/to/VTAyYRpR?utm_source=cli">Survey</a>
+Bring your search case into the cloud in minutes. <br>
+Tell us what you think: <a href="https://10sw1tcpld4.typeform.com/to/VTAyYRpR?utm_source=cli">Survey</a>
 </p>

 <p align=center>